-6.3.1 The College works closely with a wide range of higher education institutions in order to ensure that students understand the full range of learning opportunities that are available to them, including academic and higher apprenticeship routes, and facilitates this through a range of approaches including UCAS workshops, visits to universities and higher education fairs, focused Progress and pastoral sessions and information stands.
-This approach supports progression to in excess of 70 different providers each year.
+6.3.1 The College works closely with a wide range of higher education institutions to ensure that students understand the full range of learning opportunities that are available to them, including academic and higher apprenticeship routes.
+The college facilitates this through a range of approaches including UCAS workshops, visits to universities and higher education fairs, focused Progress and pastoral sessions and information stands.
+This approach supports progression to more than 70 different providers each year.
 Students progressing to higher education are supported in securing bursaries and support funds, applying for Disabled Student Allowance and applying for their courses.